-We call these two steps shifted Hamming mask-set (SHM) and speculative removal of short-matches (SRS) respectively.
-In the remainder of this section, we describe these two steps, then analyze SHD in terms of false negatives1 and false positives2.
+We call these two steps shifted Hamming mask-set (SHM) and speculative removal of short-matches (SRS), respectively.
+In the remainder of this section, we describe these two steps, then analyse SHD in terms of false negatives (defined as correct mappings that are falsely rejected by SHD) and false positives (defined as incorrect mappings that pass SHD).